 The Great Cyclopian 6 is finished we’re funding the first print run!
 The Great Cyclopian stands his ground and has to battle his mentor, Captain Aura!
 Getting the upper hand, Cyclopian finds that there’s a team of super powered government assassins who have come to take his life!
 Deceived and betrayed, Cyclopian faces his greatest challenge yet!
 Will Captain Aura help take down the Great Cyclopian, or will he side with his pupil?
 Can Cyclopian survive the onslaught?
 Find out in issue 6 of the Great Cyclopian!

-Join us as we countdown the Top 25 Campaign trailers from Fundmycomic.com We will be airing Wednesday night, 8pm Eastern time!
+Join us as we countdown the Top 25 Campaign trailers from Fundmycomic.com We will be airing the last Wednesday night of each month unless announced differently, 8pm Eastern time!